-For complete information on "Anti-Corruption Policy," please visit the Company's website.
-By scan QR Code or pressing Click here.
+For complete information on "Anti-Corruption Policy," please visit the Company's website by scanning QR code or clicking the icon below.

 Awards and Recognition for Corporate Governance

 Banpu's commitment to corporate governance and creation of equitable value for all stakeholders has earned the Company the following awards and recognition in 2021 from both national and international institutions.